-->

 January 7, 2021 | Ofer Caspi

-This blog was written by Ofer Caspi and Fernando Martinez of AT&T Alien Labs
+This blog was written by Ofer Caspi and Fernando Martinez of LevelBlue Labs

 Multiple threat actors have recently started using a Go language (Golang) tool to act as a packer and avoid Antivirus detection.
 Additionally, the Ezuri memory loader tool acts as a malware loader and executes its payload in memory, without writing the file to disk.
 While this technique is known and commonly used by Windows malware, it is less popular in Linux environments.